Text to Speech Button

 Interesting Statistics About Coaching: According to a study by the International Coaching Federation, individuals who received coaching saw a 70% improvement in work performance, 80% improvement in self-confidence, and 73% improvement in relationships.

-To put it simply, Coaching is a powerful tool for personal/inner development that you can tap into to create positive and desired change in your life.
+To put it simply, Coaching is a powerful tool for all forms of development.
+And by partnering with the right Coach for you, you can significantly and statistically improve the likelihood of creating any desired positive change in your life.

-These transformative relationships are built on Trust and mutual respect, with client-confidentiality (within legal and/or medical constraints) serving as a tool for creating social and psychological safety for clients to relax, open up, and focus on true and honest change.
+As mentioned before, these transformative relationships are built on trust and mutual respect, with client-confidentiality (within legal and/or medical constraints) serving as a tool for creating social and psychological safety for clients to relax, open up, and focus on true and honest transformation.
+This is so that you can always rest assured that your Coach has your best interest in mind.

 Want To Get A Free Coaching Consultation From Me?
-You Must Be An Existing Student In This Community To Sign-Up
+Because The Relationship Matters, You Must Be An Existing Student In This Community To Sign-Up

 Start With Free Membership And Graduate To Full Student Status To Begin